 Transcription Notes and Contact Info

-The "this day in history" entries were written mostly by Ben Noster and William Lake, with a bit from Axel Swanson.
+The diary entries were written mostly by Ben Noster and William Lake, with a bit from Axel Swanson.
 There are 115 entries from September 4, 1942 to September 3, 1945.
-The replay cycle begins on September 4 of a year that is two years before a leap year (such as 2006) and repeats one year of entries before beginning again four years later.
+The web replay cycle begins on September 4 of a year that is two years before a leap year (such as 2018, 2022, 2026, 2030) and repeats one year of entries per year before restarting four years later.
 This formula ensures that an actual date of February 29 calls up the log entry from 1944, when there was a February 29.
 The entries are stored in an XML file and are retrieved with custom software.
+I would be happy to discuss further with software developers.

 Not being a military guy, the only confusing aspects of the history for me were the references to "echelons".
 My research indicates that in military maintenance jargon, there are five echelons, ranging from minor maintenance performed by a driver as needed (1st echelon) to major body repairs like frame straightening (5th echelon).
-Under combat conditions in the open field, 3rd echelon or higher services were a difficult task.
+Under combat conditions in the open field, 3rd echelon or higher services were especially difficult.

 Photo from 1943.